How to Choose KDP Categories in 2026 (And Actually Rank #1)

 Rarely, but yes.
 If Amazon determines your book doesn't fit a category (often through customer complaints or algorithm analysis), they may remove it.
 This usually only happens with egregious mismatches.
 If you believe a removal was wrong, contact support to appeal.

-Category selection isn't a one-time task—it's an ongoing part of your book marketing strategy.
+Category selection is ongoing work.
+With only 3 slots, every choice carries real weight.
 The right categories put your book in front of readers who are already looking for exactly what you wrote.
-The wrong categories (or too few categories) leave sales on the table.

 Receive regular updates on marketing best-practices, AI shortcuts, and get our proven 4-phase marketing roadmap template for free.